ietf-wg-cellar/matroska-specification/diagram.md

 stores the position of the `Cluster` that contains the `BlockGroup` or `SimpleBlock Element`.
 The timestamp is stored in the `CueTime Element`, and the location is stored in the `CueTrackPositions Element`.

 The `Cues Element` is flexible.
-For instance, `Cues Element` can be used to index every single timestamp of every `Block` or they can be indexed selectively.
+For instance, the `Cues Element` can be used to index every single timestamp of every `Block` or they can be indexed selectively.

 ```